 We offer support with wellbeing and health, futures advice and academic mentoring, and social and emotional coaching.
 Appointments provide an opportunity to be reflective and make positive decisions.
 We discuss perspective and different ways to work through concerns and barriers.
 We also help signpost and refer students to local, external agencies if they decide they want additional, specialised support.

-Appointments can be made by emailing Miss Tinsley or Miss Sims.
+Appointments can be made by emailing Miss Tinsley or Miss Canning.

 If you are concerned for yourself, a friend or as a parent, a short list of trusted platforms to visit can be found below:

 - Kooth - Online mental wellbeing community including messaging service with trained counsellors.
 Free, safe and anonymous

 - SHOUT - 24/7 free text service, confidential for anyone struggling to cope.
 Text: 85258

 - Papyrus - Confidential suicide prevention helpline specifically for young people.
 Open 9am–12am (midnight) every day of the year